Adam Pelech

-Adam Pelech (/ˈpɛlɛk/ PEHL-ehk; born August 16, 1994) is a Canadian professional ice hockey defenceman for the New York Islanders of the National Hockey League (NHL).
+Adam Pelech (/ˈpɛlɛk/ PEHL-ehk; born August 16, 1994) is a Canadian professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).

 Born and raised in Toronto, Pelech followed his older brothers Michael and Matthew into playing ice hockey.
 He played minor ice hockey with the Toronto Marlboros before being drafted by the Erie Otters of the Ontario Hockey League (OHL).
 During his time with the Otters, Pelech became the first player in program history to win the Ivan Tennant Memorial Award, the Bobby Smith Trophy, and represent Team Canada at the Ivan Hlinka Memorial Tournament.
 As a result of his major junior ice hockey play, Pelech was selected by the Islanders in the third round, 65th overall, of the 2012 NHL Entry Draft.

 Pelech spent the majority of his first two seasons with the Islanders organization with their American Hockey League affiliate, the Bridgeport Sound Tigers, before making the jump to the NHL level.
 He made his NHL debut on November 13, in a 4–1 win over the Anaheim Ducks.
 Upon becoming a mainstay on the Islanders lineup, Pelech was utilized in shutdown and penalty-killing roles.
 He was soon considered an elite stay-at-home defenceman and was subsequently selected to represent the Islanders at the 2022 National Hockey League All-Star Game.

 Early life

 Pelech was born on August 16, 1994, in Toronto, Ontario, Canada to former all-Canadian basketball player Bo Pelech.
 Growing up, Adam followed his older brothers Michael and Matthew into playing ice hockey.
-He played minor ice hockey with the Toronto Marlboros under Connor Brown's father, whom he later listed as a huge influence on his career.
-Pelech helped the Marlboros qualify for the 2010 Ontario Hockey League (OHL) Cup by tallying six goals and 28 assists in 69 games.
-They eventually lost to the Mississauga Rebels led by captain Sean Monahan.
-As a result of his play with the Marlboros, Pelech was drafted in the second round by the Erie Otters during the OHL's 2010 Priority Draft.